villekf/OMEGA-doc/docs/source/usage.rst

 Several CT examples are available.
 For a rather generic case, see ``CT_main_generalExample`` which uses TIFF projection images as the input.
 This example automatically computes the source/detector coordinates and thus is applicable mainly to "typical" CBCT cases.

+For a case using source coordinates and the center of the detector panel coordinates for each projection, see ``Planmeca_CT_main_generic`` files.
+These also highlight a case where the panel also rotates along its own axis (slightly).
+Offset correction cases can also be used with this.

-For GATE data, use gate_CT_main.m.
-An example of µCT (using either https://doi.org/10.5281/zenodo.4279613 or https://doi.org/10.5281/zenodo.4279549) is provided with the walnut_CT_main.m.
+An example of µCT (using either https://doi.org/10.5281/zenodo.4279613 or https://doi.org/10.5281/zenodo.4279549) is provided with the ``walnut_CT_main`` though ``CT_main_generalExample`` works just as well.
-A 2D (sinogram) example is shown in walnut2D_CT_main.m (uses https://doi.org/10.5281/zenodo.1254206).
-Lastly, an example script using preclinical Inveon CT is in Inveon_CT_main.m (uses https://doi.org/10.5281/zenodo.4646835).
+A 2D (sinogram) example is shown in ``CT2D_fanbeam_mainExample`` (uses https://doi.org/10.5281/zenodo.1254206).
+Lastly, an example script using preclinical Inveon CT is in ``Inveon_CT_main`` (uses https://doi.org/10.5281/zenodo.4646835).

-In all cases, the examples include both how to do built-in reconstruction or how to use the forward/backward projection class for your own custom algorithms.
+For custom algorithms, see ``CT_main_generic_custom_algorithms_example`` or ``Planmeca_CT_main_generic_custom_algorithms``.

+Note that in helical CT cases the curvature of the panel is NOT taken into account at the moment.

 SPECT data
 ^^^^^^^^^^

 A couple of SPECT examples are available.
+For SPECT, you'll need the projection angles as well as the radial distance of the panel from the origin.

+``SPECT_main_Siemens_Prospecta`` includes an example for two-head Siemens Pro.specta SPECT scanner.

 Contact
 -------